oxinabox/oxinabox.github.io/_posts/Julia-1.6-what-has-changed-since-1.0.md

 An important consequence of this is that wrapper types, such as the `SubArray` returned from `@view x[1:2]`, now have no overhead to create.
 I find that in practice this often adds up to a 10-30% speed-up in real world code.

-(* Its actually really fast, but it is the kind of thing that rapidly adds up.)
+(* Its actually really fast, but it is the kind of thing that rapidly adds up; and its slow vs operations that can happen without touching RAM.)

 ### Invalidations